 Getting Started

-Once you’re ready to submit your petition, you need to figure out whether you need to submit your petition directly to the USCIS through their online portal or whether a family member or future employer needs to file your petition for you.
-For example, if you apply for an employer-based Green Card, your future employer must submit your Visa petition for you.
+Once you’re ready to submit your petition, you must figure out where to send it.
+You may do it directly to the USCIS through their online portal, or another person can do it for you.
+For example, if you apply for an employer-based Green Card, your employer must submit your visa petition for you.

 Steps To File An Appeal